 Right after taking the decision on third-party cookies shutdown, Google Chrome announced the blocking of three new annoying video types.
-Reportedly, by blocking ads Chrome pursues the purpose of turning digital advertising space into a user-friendly environment that fosters valuable and unintrusive user experience.
+Reportedly, by blocking ads, Chrome pursues the purpose of turning digital advertising space into a user-friendly environment that fosters valuable and unintrusive user experience.
 The changes should be enacted starting from August 5, 2020.
-As well, Google announced that it will support the latest standards developed by Coalition of better ads set into action this February.
+Google announced that it will support the latest standards developed by the Coalition of Better Ads set into action this February.

 3 types of restricted annoying videos

 The development of the Better Ads Standards adopted by Google was based on research that involved 45 thousand users from 8 different countries.
 The research held by the Coalition of Better ads showed that when it comes to videos that last up to 8 minutes, people consider advertising of the following types most intrusive:

 - Mid-rolls - video ads of any duration that interrupt the video-watching process in the middle

 - Pre-rolls - video ads that appear at the beginning of the video and last for more than 31 seconds; they also cannot be skipped within the first five seconds.